LASI22 Workshops & Tutorials

 • For context, we have provided a recent paper from LAK2020 to read before class, and will send a worksheet to complete before the session.

-Instructors: Juan Pablo Sarmiento & Fabio Campos,
+Instructors: Juan Pablo Sarmiento and Fabio Campos, New York University

-T5: Writing and publishing a rigorous learning analytics article
+T6: <b>Writing and publishing a rigorous learning analytics article</b>

 Title: Writing and publishing a rigorous learning analytics article